OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 ## Migrating spaces and projects

 Migrating a project involves:
+* Migrating space level resources to the destination space
 * Exporting the source project to a Terraform module
-* Recreating the project in the new space with Terraform
+* Recreating the project in the destination space with Terraform

 ### Migrate the space